Plymouth's Carers of Friends and Family

 Supporting someone else is sometimes called caring.
 You are a carer if you provide (unpaid) support and care for someone who has an illness, disability, mental health problem or addiction.
 Carers can provide all sorts of emotional and practical support.

-If you're over 18 and look after a partner, family member, or friend with an illness or disability, you can ask for a carer's assessment to look at how caring affects you and the sort of help you need.
+If you're over 18 and look after a partner, family member, or friend with an illness or disability, you can ask for a carer's assessment, which considers the impact the care and support you provide is having on your own wellbeing and important aspects on the other aspects of your life.
+We look at how caring affects you and the sort of help you may be eligible for.

 Support with living costs for carers